Buyers Guide: Bike lights for City, Trail or Road Riders

 The Road Rider

 Somewhere in the middle resides our black-top focused roadie.
-Frequently alternating between un-populated country lanes with little artificial lighting and well-lit suburbs, our beloved cyclist faces a mix-bag of terrain, and some head scratching regarding the ideal front light with which to conquer it.
+Frequently alternating between un-populated country lanes with little artificial lighting and well-lit suburbs, our beloved cyclist faces a mix-bag of terrain, and some head scratching regarding the ideal road cycling light with which to conquer it.

 The key points to consider are whether an external battery is desired, required run-time (which may affect the former) physical size (handlebar space is at a premium!) and ease of use on and off the bike.
 Mounted and in motion, the light should be easily adjustable and stable, with a light beam displaying a fine balance between focus and side bleed.
 Off the bike, and charging should be hassle free, quick and simple.